Logarithmic algorithms for fair division problems: Logarithmic algorithms for the ``linear'' preference sets

 Let $\{A_{ij}\}, \; i=1,...,d, \, j=1,...,d$, as above, be a collection of preference sets.
 In this section we consider two kinds of {\em linear preference sets} (\/{\em LPS}\/): \begin{itemize} \item[(i)] each of $A_{ij}$ has the form $\{[\al_1,\ldots,\al_d] \in A: \al_j \ge a_{ij} \}$; \item[(ii)] each of $A_{ij}$ has the form $\{[\al_1,\ldots,\al_d] \in A: \al_j \le a_{ij} \}$, \end{itemize} where $\{a_{ij}\}$ is a set of real numbers.

-Case (i) is a particular case of the cake-cutting problem.
+Case (i) is a particular case of the cake-cutting problem (the number of cuts is~$d-1$; each agent~$i$ accepts the $j$th piece if its length is at least~$a_{ij}$).
 The condition that $\{A_{i1},\ldots,A_{id}\}$ is a covering of~$A$ implies that $\sum_{j=1}^{d} a_{ij} \le 1$ for all~$i$.
 In addition, the standard cake-cutting preferences condition that ``players prefer any piece with mass to an empty piece'' means here that all $a_{ij}$ are in $(0,1)$.
 In (ii) we have a particular case of the rental harmony problem with $\sum_{j=1}^{d} a_{ij} \ge 1$ for all~$i$.
 Note that in both cases $A_{ij}$ is the intersection of $A$ and a half-space that is bounded by the hyperplane $\al_j=a_{ij}$.

 The following theorem is our ``logarithmic complexity'' result for the cake-cutting problem.